Frequently Asked Questions

 Do I have to live with other FOCUS students?

-Students participating in the Focus Program during their first semester at Duke live in the same residence hall but also share it with other first-year students, enabling them to form a companionable academic and social community while encouraging friendships with all their first-year classmates.
+Students participating in FOCUS during their first year at Duke live in the same residence hall, which they also share with other first-year students.
+This arrangement enables them to form a companionable academic and social community while fostering friendships with all their first-year classmates.
 FOCUS students request roommates through Residence Life & Housing Services.
-All FOCUS students can request to have a single room or request roommates for a double or triple room.
+All FOCUS students can request a single room or request roommates for a double or triple room.

 Does FOCUS fulfill graduation requirements?
-(Related: What do the letters like NS, R, STS, EI next to the course name indicate?)
+(Related: What do the letters like NW, WR, etc., next to the course name indicate?)

-Due to the interdisciplinary nature of FOCUS, different cluster fulfill different requirements for different students.
-Courses can count for Major, Minor and General Education requirements for both Trinity and Pratt.
+Due to the interdisciplinary nature of FOCUS, different clusters fulfill different requirements for different students.
+Courses can fulfill major, minor, certificate, and other curricular requirements for both Trinity and Pratt.

 Trinity: